This post may contain affiliate links, my full disclosure can be read here.

 On this page it lists the module description, core concepts and has a list of essential vocabulary for this unit.

-Under this there is a professional development section.
-Here you can download a PDF called the teacher explain printable or watch a video containing the same information.
+Under this, there is a professional development section.
+Here you can download a PDF called the teacher to explain printable or watch a video containing the same information.
 This gives an overview of the module for both the teacher part and student part along with ideas for discussion.

 How We Used Science4Us.com

 We are a relaxed style of homeschoolers and our children LOVE online learning.
 It really appeals to their right brain strengths.

 I was super excited to review this product because although science is one of our favourite subjects here, I’m getting near the end of my pregnancy.
 I’m tired and have been on partial bed rest.
 I was glad to have a way our children could continue to explore science without turning the house into a complete chaos of mess!